jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 ###2.7 Revert changes to a commit with historical

-Revert will do the same as reset how ever this will maintain the log.
-So the log will remain and this will act a new commit.
+Revert will do the same as the command *git reset*, however this will maintain the log.
+So the log won't be reverted and this will act a new commit added to the log.
 In order to revert to a current committed point you should need the hash

 	git revert commit-hash